rwjenks/Final/README.md

 # Final

 The goal of this project is to predict NBA game outcomes using a multiple linear regression machine learning model.
-Using game statistics from previous seasons, our model works to identify the most influencial factors, i.e. 3 pointers, free throws, etc., and determine how important each of these factors had been in determining the outcomes of games.
-The differences of these attributes are then aggregated for each matchup and a classification of win/lose is predicted, along with a point spread.
+Using game statistics from previous seasons, our model works to identify which performance dimensions are the most influencial factors, e.g. 3 pointers, free throws, etc...
+Once the model understands the relative importance of each variable during past games, it can predict the outcomes of future games via aggregation of metrics for each matchup, producing a classification of "win" or "lose" with an accompanying point-spread.